 Susan Chandler, Petals with a Purpose

-Think Green, if you want to help people and save the planet then Petals with a Purpose is for you!
-Each week, volunteers, people with a social conscious, individuals with and without intellectual disabilities, create natural gifts of beauty using recycled items destined for the landfill like soup cans and glass bottles.
-These recycles are transformed into flower vases, filled with fresh donated flowers and then delivered to places in the community as “Acts of Random Compassion”.
-About fifty vases are delivered weekly to local hospice patients, Meals on Wheels recipients, local charity events like the Special Olympics as well as the neighborhood senior center.
+Think Green: if you want to help people and save the planet, then Petals with a Purpose is for you!
+Each week, volunteers, people with a social conscious, and individuals with and without intellectual disabilities create natural gifts of beauty using recycled items destined for the landfill like soup cans and glass bottles.
+These recycles are transformed into flower vases, filled with fresh donated flowers, and then are delivered to places in the community as “Acts of Random Compassion.”
+About fifty vases are delivered weekly to local hospice patients, Meals on Wheels recipients, local charity events like the Special Olympics as well as neighborhood senior centers.

-Petals with a Purpose was started by Susan Chandler, who in her work as Volunteer and Social Program coordinator at The Arc of the Triangle believes that everyone should wake up with a purpose each day.
-The Arc advocates for persons with intellectual and developmental disabilities and Petals with a Purpose was created with this in mind.
-Using only volunteers leading and participating in the group, everyone in the community gets involved regardless of their level of independence making friendships, making a difference, changing the world one petal at a time.
+Petals with a Purpose was started by Susan Chandler, a Volunteer and Social Program coordinator at The Arc of the Triangle, who believes that everyone should wake up with a purpose each day.
+The Arc advocates for persons with intellectual and developmental disabilities, and Petals with a Purpose was created with this in mind.
+Using only volunteers who lead and participate in the group, everyone in the community gets involved regardless of their level of independence making friendships—making a difference, changing the world one petal at a time.